hermanhermitage/videocoreiv/README.md

   * [GB2390443](http://worldwide.espacenet.com/publicationDetails/originalDocument?CC=GB&NR=2390443A&FT=D)	A processor where some registers are not available to compiler generated code

 ## Third Party Documents and Links

+Some snippets of information appear in third party documents.

 * [ARC Product Brochure - see screenshots showing registers/instructions](http://web.archive.org/web/20030915135553/http://www.arc.com/downloads/success_stories/C12260_Alphamosiac.pdf)
 * [VideoCore 01 used for Automated Fingerprint Identification System - see powerpoint for sample of code.](http://itvsystems.com.ua/ru/soft/afis_mod.htm)